1972–73 S.L. Benfica season: Season summary

 Estádio de Alvalade against Sporting.
 Benfica had now a 10-point advantage over Belenenses and 16 over Sporting.
 In February, the team went on a tour in South east Asia, playing in Hong Kong, Macau and Jakarta.
 The Primeira Divisão resumed in latter part of the month and for the last match in February, Benfica visited Estádio do Restelo to face Belenenses.
 They defeated them by 2–0.
 With 22 wins in 22 matches, Benfica's lead was now 13 points.
 On 11 March, on match-day 23, Benfica beat Vitória de Setúbal at home by 3–0.
 With a 14–point lead with seven match-days to go, Benfica secured their 20th league title after 23 consecutive wins.
 Having already won the league, Benfica visited Estádio das Antas on 1 April, to play Porto.
-They drew 2–2 after an controversial late penalty signalled by António Garrido, stopping their winning run.
+They drew 2–2 after a controversial late penalty signalled by António Garrido, stopping their winning run.
 Still, Benfica had set a European record for consecutive wins in domestic league.
 It had started on 9 April 1972, on match-day 25 from 1971–72 and lasted nearly a full year.
 Competition continued on 8 April, with Benfica facing Leixões for the Portuguese Cup.
 They lost 2–0 and ended one-year and 13 days of domestic invincibility.
 The final part of the season was solely focused on making Eusébio win the European Golden Shoe, as Müller was his main contestant.
 After another four wins and second draw, with Atlético, Müller and Eusébio were tied with 36 goals, leaving everything for the last match-day.
 With four goals in a 6–0 win over Montijo, Eusébio reached 40 and confirmed his second Golden Shoe.
 Benfica had ended the league undefeated with 28 wins and two draws, 58 points in 60 possible, 18 points ahead of second place, setting a new domestic record for difference over second place.
 They also scored 101 goals and conceded only 13, a goal difference of 88 goals.